 England vs The Big Boys: a (horrible) history of narrow tournament defeats

-Can you remember the last time the Three Lions beat a big gun at a major tournament?
-As England prepare to face Belgium, it's been 14 years of narrow torture, writes Huw Davies...

-Here’s a fact for England fans to consider.
-We’re sorry to prick any bubble of excitement after the Three Lions bested Tunisia and spanked Panama, but England haven’t beaten a major footballing nation at a major footballing tournament since 2002 – and even that was thanks largely to a dodgy penalty decision and Argentina being rubbish.

-Why is this?
-England haven’t been uniformly terrible in the past 16 years, despite what post-traumatic, post-tournament post-mortems would have you believe.
-In fact, only one of those 10 finals defeats to a decent side was by more than a single goal.
-You’ll remember which one.
-Yes, that one.
+England haven’t been uniformly terrible in the past 16 years, despite what post-tournament post-mortems would have you believe.
+In fact, only one of their 10 tournament losses to a decent side was by more than a single goal.

 England 1-0 Argentina (World Cup 2002, Group F)

-That last tournament win over a top nation came against an Argentina side that looks great now (Veron, Batistuta, Samuel, Zanetti...) but flattered to deceive, finishing third in Group F.
+The Three Lions’ last tournament triumph over a top nation came against an Argentina team which contained plenty of talent but failed to live up to expectations.
+Sound familiar?

-England adjusted well after Owen Hargreaves’ early injury.
-Their winner was fortunate, however.
-Having hit the post, Michael Owen tripped over an invisible stool lingering next to Mauricio Pochettino, and Pierluigi Collina – like Owen – fell for it.

-Even David Beckham’s penalty wasn’t great: low, central and helped by Pablo Cavallero failing to move his foot three inches.
-David Seaman later saved on the line from Pochettino, who’d had better days.
+England adjusted well after Owen Hargreaves’ early injury, but their winner was fortunate.
+Having hit the post, Michael Owen went down very easily under a ‘challenge’ from Mauricio Pochettino (yes, that one), and referee Pierluigi Collina fell for it.
+Even David Beckham’s spot-kick wasn’t great: low, central and helped by Pablo Cavallero failing to move his foot two inches.

 England 1-2 Brazil (World Cup 2002, quarter-final)

 Did he mean it?
 Ronaldinho’s Nayim impression gave Brazil the winner and office bores a chance to rehash ‘lobbed Seaman’ jokes.
-Big Dave was barely three yards off his line but ageing feet wouldn’t shift into reverse.
-He’d retire four months later, at 39, having let Macedonia score directly from a corner.
+The Arsenal custodian was barely three yards off his line but ageing feet wouldn’t shift into reverse, and Ronaldinho had his first ‘wow’ moment in front of the watching world.

-Find out what Ronaldinho himself had to say about it to FFT...

-Earlier, Owen had exploited Lucio’s error and Ronaldinho had assisted Rivaldo after Paul Scholes missed a tackle and ambled back (he’d later give Brazil their winning free-kick).
-England didn’t come close to equalising, despite Ronaldinho’s 57th-minute red card for wish fulfilment, leaving his foot in on Danny Mills.
+Earlier, Michael Owen had exploited Lucio’s error and Ronaldinho had assisted Rivaldo after Paul Scholes missed a tackle and ambled back.
+England didn’t come close to equalising, despite Ronaldinho’s 57th-minute red card for leaving his foot in on Danny Mills, a replacement for the injured Gary Neville.

 England 1-2 France (Euro 2004, Group B)

-This, after England had led for an hour through Frank Lampard and had Beckham’s penalty saved by his ex-clubmate Fabien Barthez, England’s only non-shootout miss at a tournament.
+This, after England had led for an hour through Frank Lampard and seen David Beckham’s penalty saved by his former Manchester United colleague Fabien Barthez.
+Without romanticising an inconsistent performance, defeat here was unarguably harsh.

 England 2-2p Portugal (Euro 2004, quarter-final)

-This was England’s biggest what-if-we’d-won game since Euro '96.
-They scored early with some gloriously old-fashioned football, Costinha’s misjudged header providing the only touch between David James’s punt and Owen’s finish.

-England had chances to seal it but retreated once Wayne Rooney, 18 yet somehow in his prime, hobbled off.
-Portugal’s equaliser was both inevitable and inexcusably simple, John Terry letting Helder Postiga shoulder in a cross.
+This was England’s biggest what-if-we’d-won moment since the European Championship on home soil eight years earlier.
+Sven Goran-Eriksson’s side broke the deadlock early through Michael Owen and had chances to seal it, but sank deeper and deeper once Wayne Rooney was taken off through injury.
+Portugal’s equaliser was both inevitable and inexcusably simple, John Terry allowing Helder Postiga to turn a cross home with his shoulder.

-Referee Urs Meier controversially disallowed a Sol Campbell goal and so, after extra time strikes from Rui Costa (a brilliant hit, after Phil Neville had curled up like a spider in the bath) and Lampard, it was shootout time.
-Beckham blamed an exploding penalty spot for his miss despite clearly aiming for the moon, and Ricardo saved from Darius Vassell, then scored himself.
+Referee Urs Meier controversially disallowed a Sol Campbell goal and so, after extra time strikes from Rui Costa and Frank Lampard, it was time for penalties.
+David Beckham blamed an exploding penalty spot for his miss, before Ricardo saved from Darius Vassell and scored himself.

-If Rooney had stayed fit, England could’ve won Euro 2004... or just lost in the semis instead.

 England 0-0p Portugal (World Cup 2006 quarter-final)

-Very much the Tim Burton remake of their 2004 match-up, this quarter-final reunion had everyone except England fans begging for penalties.
+Very much the Tim Burton remake of their 2004 clash, this quarter-final reunion had everyone except England fans begging for penalties.

-Both teams had made the last eight on the back of easy fixtures (Portugal’s all-out war against the Dutch aside) and the only spark came when Rooney was red-carded for trying to turn Ricardo Carvalho’s testicles into a colander.

-England’s penalties personified their performance – only the superb Hargreaves scored.
-Goodbye, Sven; hello, Schteve.
+Both teams had made the last eight on the back of easy fixtures (Portugal’s all-out war against the Dutch aside) and the only spark came when Rooney was dismissed for stamping on Ricardo Carvalho – a blatant act of violent conduct which many back home tried to blame on the winking Cristiano Ronaldo.
+England’s spot-kicks personified their performance: only the tremendous Owen Hargreaves converted.

 England 1-4 Germany (World Cup 2010, last 16)

-Rose-tinted spectacles show a wrongly disallowed goal preventing England from entering half-time with momentum and the score 2-2.
-It’s also true, though, that Germany could very easily have been 5-0 to the good by the time one crazy minute saw Matthew Upson exploit Manuel Neuer’s flap and Lampard have his dink ruled out.
+If you were to look at this game through rose-tinted spectacles, you could make a (weak) argument that Frank Lampard’s wrongly disallowed goal changed the course of the match, denying England an equaliser before half-time.
+It was certainly an astonishing decision from the officials, but Germany could also have been 5-0 up at the interval.

-England’s defence was non-existent and their midfield – Gareth Barry in particular – horribly exposed, their 4-4-2 allowing too open a game.
-To say Fabio Capello’s side had a couple of chances is to say the Titanic had a couple of survivors.
-The ship went down in spectacular fashion.
+England’s defence was non-existent throughout and their midfield – Gareth Barry in particular – horribly exposed on the counter-attack.
+To say Fabio Capello’s men had a couple of chances is to say the Titanic had a couple of survivors.
+This ship went down in spectacular fashion.

 England 1-1 France (Euro 2012, Group D)

-For all the talent in the Golden Generation and those that replaced them – this game saw 18-year-old Alex Oxlade-Chamberlain start alongside Terry, Ashley Cole and Gerrard – England’s first tournament goal since Upson’s came from Joleon Lescott.
-Go-go-gadget set-pieces!
+For all the talent in the Golden Generation and those that replaced them – this game saw 18-year-old Alex Oxlade-Chamberlain start alongside John Terry, Ashley Cole and Steven Gerrard – England’s first tournament goal since Matt Upson’s against Germany came from Joleon Lescott.

 England 0-0p Italy (Euro 2012, quarter-final)

-England were knackered.
-Chasing the ball for 120 minutes didn’t help.
-Their most common pass combination was Joe Hart to Andy Carroll, who came on after an hour.
-It wasn’t thrilling.
+England were knackered after chasing the ball for 120 minutes, with their most common pass combination was Joe Hart to Andy Carroll, who came on after an hour.
+Thrilling this was not.

 England 1-2 Italy (World Cup 2014, Group D)

-...and we’ll lose again.
-Still, with a teenage Raheem Sterling to the fore, England were unfortunate to trail to a well-worked corner routine.
-They equalised through Daniel Sturridge, assisted by Rooney, playing wide-left in his favoured position of ‘starting’.
-Celebration-related injury meant physio Gary Lewin missed the rest of the World Cup; i.e. a few days.
+With a teenage Raheem Sterling to the fore, England were unlucky to go behind to a well-worked corner routine.
+They levelled through Daniel Sturridge, assisted by Wayne Rooney, playing wide-left in his favoured position of ‘starting’, while celebration-related injury meant physio Gary Lewin missed the rest of the World Cup.

-Hodgson’s men were better in this game, and the next, than posterity recalls.
-Even so, Balotelli’s winner came after he’d had a shot headed off the line and Candreva had hit the post.
-Pirlo later bamboozled Hart again, clattering the crossbar with a swerving free-kick.
+Roy Hodgson’s men were better in this game than posterity recalls; even so, Mario Balotelli’s winner came after he’d had a shot headed off the line and Antonio Candreva had struck the post.
+Andrea Pirlo later bamboozled Joe Hart again, clattering the crossbar with a swerving free-kick.

 England 1-2 Uruguay (World Cup 2014, Group D)